-The dates and location change each year; visit the ACS practice management Web page for the most current dates and locations.
+The dates and locations change each year; visit the ACS practice management Web page for the most current schedule.

 How do I register?

-For hotel reservations, contact the hotel that is hosting the workshop using the number provided during the registration process, and then indicate that you are attending the ACS Surgical Coding Workshop for special pricing.
+For hotel reservations, contact the hotel that is hosting the workshop using the number provided in the registration process, and then indicate that you are attending the ACS Surgical Coding Workshop for special pricing (see table).

 Additional ACS coding resources